Godedict/Auto-Conference/README.md

 # 📖 LuxuryAuto <a name="about-project"></a>

 **LuxuryAuto** is a website about the trade fair that is held annually with the same name.
+It was implemented with the aim of learning and practicing the use of HTML, CSS and JavaScript.
+The project was created keeping in mind the love and festivities in the automobile world.
+The website is fully responsive and works on all devices.

 ## 🛠 Built With <a name="built-with"></a>